adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

 ## CONFIGURE JENKINS TO COPY FILES TO NFS SERVER VIA SSH

-1. On the Jenkins web console go to dashboard and click on "Manage Jenkins", then "Plugins"
+1. On the Jenkins web console go to dashboard and click on "Manage Jenkins", then "Plugins".

     Select "Available plugins" and search for the `Publish Over SSH` plugin and install it without restart

 2. Go back to "Manage Jenkins" menu and click on "System"

-3. Set up a configuration for your job to copy artifacts to  NFS server
+3. Set up a configuration for the job to copy artifacts to  NFS server.

-    Scroll down to the "Publish over SSH" section and configure it to connect to the NFS server
+    Scroll down to the "Publish over SSH" section and configure it to connect to the NFS server.

     Enter the following:
     - the content of the private key for your NFS server